Finley railway station: Description

-A timber stacking and storage shed and T282 5 tonne 1898 gantry crane also fall within the heritage listing.
+A timber stacking and storage shed and an 1898 T282 5-tonne gantry crane also fall within the heritage listing.

-The concrete platform has been at two levels: originally at ground level, and later at carriage entrance height.
+The concrete platform has had two levels.
+It was originally at ground level but was later raised to carriage-entrance height.

 Heritage listing

 Finley is a rare pioneer station group with the building and platform located at ground level (Yass Town railway station being the only such other building).
 The building is an adaptation of the standard terminus pioneer station building and has the added interest of having a raised platform added at a later date adjacent to the building.
 The yard contains much of the original layout and buildings with intact goods shed, gantry crane, lamp room as well a small second station building.
 The site represents the then outer limits of railway expansion, the intense competition between states for trade and the change in attitude to railway construction in the outer areas of the State.
 It was a terminus from 1898 until the line was extended to Tocumwal in 1914.

 Finley Railway Precinct was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 This item is assessed as historically rare.
 This item is assessed as arch. rare.
 This item is assessed as socially rare.